Luligu/matterbridge-eve-energy/README.md

 ---

-This plugin shows how to use the Matter history and how to create passive device in matter.js.
+This plugin shows how to use the Matter history and how to create active device in matter.js.

 It create an outlet device with electric measurements that continuously changes state.